Rezi03/project-portfolio/README.md

 # Rezi Sabashvili – Data & Economic Analytics Portfolio

 Welcome to my personal portfolio.
-I'm currently pursuing a Master's degree in Economic Policy and Statistical Evaluation at the University of Reims Champagne-Ardenne.
+I am currently pursuing a Master's degree in Economic Policy and Statistical Evaluation at the University of Reims Champagne-Ardenne.
 This space showcases a curated selection of academic projects in data analysis, statistical modeling, forecasting, and data visualization.

-My academic journey combines economic insight with technical proficiency, and I am particularly interested in applying data-driven solutions in the banking and financial sectors.
+My academic journey combines economic insight with strong technical proficiency, and I am particularly interested in applying data-driven solutions in the banking and financial sectors.

 ---